tobiadiks/wiraly/README.md

-Salespadi is a One-item store manager for SMEs and Large businesses who want to sell product and services fast.
+Seltra is a One-item store manager for SMEs and Large businesses who want to sell product and services fast.

 ## Features